-A meteorological monitoring station was installed at the Moab site in July 2002.
-The monitoring station is located approximately 300 feet north of the support offices (Figure 4-1).
-Meteorological parameters monitored at the Moab Site include average air temperature, relative humidity, average solar radiation, evapotranspiration potential, average wind speed, average wind direction, standard deviation of wind speed, and total rainfall.
-Table 5-4 summarizes 2006 meteorological data for temperature, wind speed, and precipitation.
+Meteorological monitoring stations were installed at the Moab and Crescent Junction sites in 2002 and 2006 respectfully.
+The monitoring stations locations are shown on Figure 4-1 and Figure 4-3.
+Meteorological parameters monitored include average/maximum/minimum air temperature, relative humidity, average/maximum/minimum wind speed, wind direction, and total rainfall.
+Table 5-5 summarizes 2007 meteorological data for temperature, wind speed, and precipitation for Moab which is similar to Crescent Junction.

-Table 5-4.
-Meteorological Data Summary for the Moab Site for Calendar Year 2006
+Table 5-5.
+Meteorological Data Summary for the Moab Site for Calendar Year 2007